Do you struggle with anxiety, stress or feeling never good enough?

 How do we start?

-If you need to cancel a session, please let me know 24 hours before the session, otherwise I will unfortunately have to charge you for it.
+If you need to cancel a session, please let me know 24 hours before the session was scheduled, so that I can reorganise my time.
+For cancellations less than that, you will still need to pay for the session.

-Impressum dieser Website erstellt über den Generator der Deutschen Anwaltshotline AG.
+Impressum of this Website created through the Generator der Deutschen Anwaltshotline AG.
 Angaben gem. § 5 TMG

 Sophia Davis, Ph.D.,